Internal communication planning: When HR gets creative

 His focus is on creating a company culture where their people understand the vision, values and ambitions of the firm, and have the desire and talent to achieve these.

-Notice how he’s transparent in their newsletter, and not afraid to address those who may be skeptical?
+Notice how he’s transparent when communicating internally in their internal newsletter, and not afraid to address those who may be sceptical within his organisation?

 9,5% higher job satisfaction